alexcowan/software-development-class/README.md

 <br> We'll spend part of class time working with help available (lab).
 <h3>Post-Class Assignments</h3>
 <ol>
-	<li><strong>Do/Individual: Finish CodeAcademy Tutorial on Interactive Sites</strong>
+	<li><strong>Do/Individual: Finish CodeAcademy Tutorial on Interactive Sites- to Unit 3</strong>
 <br>WHAT?
-Finish the <a href="https://www.codecademy.com/en/skills/make-an-interactive-website" target="blank">CodeAcademy tutorial on 'Interactive Websites'</a>.
+Finish the <a href="https://www.codecademy.com/en/skills/make-an-interactive-website" target="blank">CodeAcademy tutorial on 'Interactive Websites'</a> up to Unit 3.
 <br><br>WHERE?
 Submit the URL of the page.</li>
 	<li><strong>Do/Individual: Design for Assignment 'Interactive Pages'</strong>
 <br>WHAT?
 Design your approach to the assignment 'Interactive Pages'.
 This should include <a href="http://www.alexandercowan.com/best-agile-user-story/" target="blank">user stories</a> and prototypes in Balsamiq.